SzBenedek2006/RIG-Linux/README.md

 If it has the dependencies and mets the POSIX standard, it should probably run, but the program only has official support for Linux and Android (Termux).

 ## Termux
-The program can be run in termux after installing the dependencies.
+The program can be run in Termux after installing the dependencies.
 Since the Termux update, you can use  `--termux-external` command to put the output files to your internal storage.